Emma’s Diary, a trusted pregnancy and new parent resource is delighted to be working with the Royal College of Midwives as an Alliance Partner.

 - Breastfeeding advice & support

 In addition to a wealth of content, written in collaboration with healthcare professionals and updated regularly in line with the latest guidance, women will also find a variety of videos on topics such as; breastfeeding positions, pregnancy exercise and much more.

 Emma’s Diary provides information for expectant parents through a printed Pregnancy Guide which is written in association with our very own healthcare editorial team made up of practising GPs and Midwives.
 The content is reviewed and updated every six months to ensure the information we provide is up to date and in line with the latest NHS, NICE and Unicef UK Baby Friendly Initiative guidelines.

-This guide includes RCM information on vaccinations in pregnancy and sepsis awareness.
+This guide includes RCM information on sepsis awareness and vaccinations in pregnancy.

-Our Pregnancy Guide is available to all women in the UK and available from their GP or Midwife at their booking in appointment, or available online by clicking the download link above.
+The Emma’s Diary Pregnancy Guide is available to all women in the UK and available from their GP or Midwife at their booking in appointment, or available online by clicking here.